CBEP-SoCB-Details/CBEP_Sediment/Graphics/Graphics_Sums.md

     ## Warning: Removed 230 rows containing missing values (geom_point).

-We don’t have sufficient detection to show a similar graphic for just the 2010s.
+We don’t have sufficient detections to show a similar graphic for just the 2010s.
 The Ramboll study treated non-detects as missing, thus biasing estimation of sums, and failing to provide values to graph for many observations from recent years, when non-detects were common.
 We